 Global Warming Has Accelerated - Hansen 0125.pdf

-Hansen et al. make the case that the IPCC's 3°C central estimate of climate sensitivity (warming per doubling of CO2 level) is an underestimate, that it should be 4.5°C or higher.
-The mistake comes from an underestimate of particulate (sulfte) pollution, which has been failed to be measured by satellites.
+Hansen et al. make the case that the IPCC's 3°C central estimate of (ECS) climate sensitivity (warming per doubling of CO2 level) is an underestimate, that it should be 4.5°C or higher.
+The mistake comes from 1) an underestimate of particulate (sulfate) pollution, which has been failed to be measured by satellites, and 2) an underestimate of cloud effects.

 In particular, climate sensitivities of 4.5 and 6.0°C better match the patterns in the observational data, including considerable warming in 2023 and 2024, especially when tied to the reduction in sulfates from ships, which is pronounced in open ocean areas that had so little other sulfate pollution, thanks to the rules promulgated by international shipping organization starting in 2020.